 Know Your Audience

-Can you write something that sells, when you don’t know who is going to buy it?
+Can you write something that sells when you don’t know who will buy it?

-Think of writing a sales letter as blind dating… You can find a person with whom you click and get on the right foot from the start, but the chances are pretty low that that’s going to happen the first time out the door.
+Think of writing a sales letter as blind dating… You can find a person with whom you click and get on the right foot from the start, but the chances are pretty low that that will happen the first time out the door.

 On the other hand, if you know a person before meeting them and have a good customer avatar built, it becomes easier to get on the right track and lay the foundation for a long-term relationship.
 Right?